 As for the artists, first there’s the original Cass Corridor/Willis Gallery group.
 I only knew a few artists from before this time.
 Only Robert Sestok is still in the thick of it, active and on the scene.
 Most of the others have left town or seem to be reclusive, keeping a low profile.
 I’ve met most of them, some wonderful artists.

 Here’s a listing.
 There are plenty of people missing.
 I can’t quite list hundreds and hundreds of names.
 These are most of the ones that I’ve known or remember.
+These people have shown their art in Detroit art galleries, in many cases, for a long time.
+They’ve been “in the trenches” (so to speak).
 In some cases, I recall their work better than I do the person.
 Here goes:

-Gordon Newton, Leni Sinclair, Al Loving, Nancy Pletos, Charles McGee, Brenda Goodman, Gary Mayer, Michael Luchs, Kathryn Brackett Luchs, James Chatelain, Barbara Greene-Mann, Jorg Erichsen, Ed Fraga, Carole Alter, Nancy Mitchnick, Ruth Goldfaden, Lowell Boileau, Bruce Luttrell, Nicholas Maffei, Diane Carr, Nick Nagy, John Egner, Betty Brownlee, Tricia Soderberg, Bob Marsh, Sandra Yolles, Victoria Stoll, Stephen Goodfellow, Gilda Snowden, John Piet, Ellen Phelan, Aaron Ibn Pori Pitts, Sue Logan, Mary Meserve, Dave Roberts, Jerome Ferretti, Michael Mikolowski, Marie-Theresa Fernandes, Carl Angevine, Joe Banish, Ruth Leonard, Sherry Hendrick, Ann Marie D’Anna, Catherine Peet, Jim Pallas, Sue Trupiano, Miriam Marcus, Brad Iverson, Mary Fortuna, Sergio de Giusti, John Hegarty, Rick Vian, Rachel Reynolds, Bill Bryan, Mark Jones, Jack O. Summers, Sherry Moore, Renata Palubinskas, Dolores Slowinski, Jack Johnson, Rick Lieder.
-Susan Aaron-Taylor, Kevin Watson, Judith Kunesh, Michelle Gibbs, Bryant Tillman, Alvaro Jurado, Tyree Guyton, Teresa Peterson, Tim Caldwell, Jean Wilson, Kathleen Rashid, Diane Spodarek, Cyndy Weeks, David Barr, Jim Lutomski, Ralph Rinaldi, Carl Lundgren, Robert Bielat, Azucena Nava-Moreno, Robert Hyde, Karl Schneider, Jim Puntigam, Diana Alva, Eric Mesko, Joan Painter Joans, Irene Will, Vito Valdez, George Graveldinger, John Elkerr, Roger Hayes, Patrick Dodd, M80 aka Michael Dion, Rico Africa, Maureen Maki, Christine Hagedorn, Sam Mackey, Mark Schwing, Gary Eleinko, S. Kay Young, Peter Williams, Jef Bourgeau, Linda Mendelson, Gwen Joy, Graem Whyte, Dennis Pruss, Jo Powers, Cedric Tai, Mel Rosas, Rose DeSloover, Rachel Reed, Deborah Sukenic, Jean Wilson, Marie Tapert, Tom Phardel, Sharon Que, Billy O’bryan, Diana May, Mary Ellen Croci, Mose McCann, Jeanne Poulet, Erica Chappuis, Matthew Hanna, Sean Bieri, Jerry Vile, Andrew Krieger, Niagara, Kevin Joy, Scott Hocking, Taurus Burns, M. Saffell Gardner, Kevin Stanislawski, Douglas Bedard, Dennis Orlowski, Lynn Avadenka, James Dozier, Faina Lerman, Shaque Kalaj, Tim Burke, Andy Malone, Mark Esse, Victor Pytko, Marcia Hovland, Monte Martinez, Clinton Snider, Kristin Beaver, Ray Macdonald, Nicole Macdonald, Jeff Karolski, Mark Sengbusch, Simone DeSousa, Michael Segal, Julie Russell Smith, Jennifer Gariepy, Davin Brainard, Phaedra Robinson, Jim Nawara, Tom Humes, Sandra Cardew, Christian Tedeschi, Kathy Leisen, Topher Crowder, Chris Turner, Melanie Manos, Deb King, Sara Lapinski, Julie Fournier, Matthew Breneau, Renee Dooley, David Clements, Christine Monhollen, Bruce Giffin, Tom Carey, Lisa Poszywak, Ryan Standfest, Marilyn Zimmerman, David Philpot, S. William Schudlich, Mark Arminski, Steve Zatto and I’m sure that I could go on and on and on….
+Gordon Newton, Leni Sinclair, Al Loving, Bill Rauhauser, Nancy Pletos, Charles McGee, Brenda Goodman, Gary Mayer, Michael Luchs, Kathryn Brackett Luchs, James Chatelain, Barbara Greene-Mann, Jorg Erichsen, Ed Fraga, Allie McGhee, Carole Alter, Nancy Mitchnick, Ruth Goldfaden, Lowell Boileau, Bruce Luttrell, Nicholas Maffei, Diane Carr, Nick Nagy, John Egner, Betty Brownlee, Tricia Soderberg, Bob Marsh, Sandra Yolles, Victoria Stoll, Stephen Goodfellow, Gilda Snowden, John Piet, Ellen Phelan, Aaron Ibn Pori Pitts, Sue Logan, Mary Meserve, Dave Roberts, Jerome Ferretti, Michael Mikolowski, Marie-Theresa Fernandes, Carl Angevine, Joe Banish, Gary Kulak, Ruth Leonard, Sherry Hendrick, Ann Marie D’Anna, Catherine Peet, Jim Pallas, Sue Trupiano, Miriam Marcus, Brad Iverson, Mary Fortuna, Sergio de Giusti, John Hegarty, Rick Vian, Rachel Reynolds, Bill Bryan, John Benson, Pi Benio, Mark Jones, Jack O. Summers, Sherry Moore, Renata Palubinskas, Dolores Slowinski, Jack Johnson, Rick Lieder.
+Susan Aaron-Taylor, Kevin Watson, Judith Kunesh, Michelle Gibbs, Bryant Tillman, Alvaro Jurado, Tyree Guyton, Teresa Peterson, Tim Caldwell, Jean Wilson, Shirley Parish, Kathleen Rashid, Valerie Parks, Charles Pompilius, Diane Spodarek, Cyndy Weeks, David Barr, Jim Lutomski, Ralph Rinaldi, Carl Lundgren, Robert Bielat, Azucena Nava-Moreno, Robert Hyde, Karl Schneider, Jim Puntigam, Diana Alva, Eric Mesko, Joan Painter Joans, Irene Will, Vito Valdez, George Graveldinger, John Elkerr, Roger Hayes, Patrick Dodd, M80 aka Michael Dion, Rico Africa, Maureen Maki, Christine Hagedorn, Sam Mackey, Patricia Duff, Bill Sanders, Mark Schwing, Gary Eleinko, S. Kay Young, Peter Williams, Jef Bourgeau, Linda Mendelson, Don Mendelson, Gwen Joy, Graem Whyte, Dennis Pruss, Jo Powers, Cedric Tai, Mel Rosas, Rose DeSloover, Rachel Reed, Deborah Sukenic, Jean Wilson, Marie Tapert, Tom Phardel, Sharon Que, Billy O’bryan, Diana May, Mary Ellen Croci, Mose McCann, Jeanne Poulet, Erica Chappuis, Ronald Warunek, Kyle M. Stone, Pete Palazzola, Matthew Hanna, Sean Bieri, Jerry Vile, Andrew Krieger, Nelson Smith, Niagara, Kevin Joy, Scott Hocking, Taurus Burns, M. Saffell Gardner, Kevin Stanislawski, Angelo Sherman, Douglas Bedard, Dennis Orlowski, Lynn Avadenka, James Dozier, Faina Lerman, Shaque Kalaj, Tim Burke, Andy Malone, Mark Esse, Jocelyn Rainey, Victor Pytko, Marcia Hovland, Monte Martinez, Clinton Snider, Kristin Beaver, Ray Macdonald, Nicole Macdonald, Jeff Karolski, Gretchen Kramp, Mary Potts, Sue Carman Vian, Mark Sengbusch, Simone DeSousa, Michael Segal, Julie Russell Smith, Jennifer Gariepy, Davin Brainard, Clint Anderson, Harold Allen, Phaedra Robinson, Jim Nawara, Tom Humes, Sandra Cardew, Mel Rosas, Christian Tedeschi, Kathy Leisen, Topher Crowder, Chris Turner, Melanie Manos, Julie Sabit, Deb King, Sara Lapinski, Julie Fournier, Matthew Breneau, Renee Dooley, David Clements, Christine Monhollen, Bruce Giffin, Tom Carey, Lisa Poszywak, Ryan Standfest, Marilyn Zimmerman, David Philpot, S. William Schudlich, Mark Arminski, Steve Zatto and I’m sure that I could go on and on and on….

 For this post, I’m not really naming those who run the art spaces, unless they’re artists as well.
 Thanks to these people.
 Thanks to the collectors, to those people who actually purchase or barter for art.